UbuntuKylin/kylin-user-guide/data/guide/gparted/en_US/index.md

 ![Fig 3 Partition menu-big](image/3.png)

 ### New Partition
-Select unallocated space of a device to create a new partition, as shown below.
+Select unallocated space of a device to create a new partition, as shown in Fig 4.
 Users can set the size, format, label, etc..

 ![Fig 4 Create a new partition](image/4.png)

 ### Resize
-Drag on the colorbar or input size in the "New size" text box, as shown below.
+Drag on the colorbar or input size in the "New size" text box, as shown in Fig 5.

 ![Fig 5 Resize the partition](image/5.png)